LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

-# dataset and code are coming soon
+# Dataset and code are coming soon